Bachelor of Music

 Students successfully completing the music education curriculum and all tests required by the West Virginia Department of Education will be qualified for a professional certificate, grades birth through adult, which allows them to teach instrumental, vocal, and general music in West Virginia public schools.
 Music education students should begin as freshmen at proficiency level three on their principal performance medium (instrument or voice) and must complete proficiency level seven on the medium to be eligible for student teaching.
 Students must present two solo performances on the major instrument or voice in upper-level recitals before the semester in which they student teach.

-To be eligible to student teach, students must pass the Praxis Series subject area test in music and meet all of the Division’s other described in the current West Virginia Undergraduate Catalog.
+To be eligible to student teach, students must pass the Praxis Series subject area test in music and meet all of the School’s other described in the current West Virginia Undergraduate Catalog.
 More about Music Education >

 Combined Performance/Music Education Curriculum

 An optional program can be arranged for outstanding students who desire to meet the requirements of majors in both performance and music education.
 Admission to this rigorous program is by written consent of the coordinator of the appropriate performance area and the coordinator of music education after the student has completed two semesters.
 This curriculum satisfies the course requirements of the professional certificate for grades birth through adult.
 The numerous possible combinations of performance with music education cannot be listed separately here.
 When you become a candidate for this degree, your advisor designates the specific courses that must be taken to satisfy the requirements for both a bachelor’s in performance and a bachelor’s in music education.
 By attending summer sessions, if appropriate courses are available, it may be possible to complete the combined curriculum in four calendar years, although it usually takes longer.